Ha Giang Loop Motorbike Guide: Rental, Routes & Tips

 Option 3: Rent from Ho Chi Minh City

-Peak season surcharge: Expect 20–50% higher prices in October and November.
-Book ahead if possible.
+Peak season note: Expect higher prices in October and November.
+Book ahead if possible — adventure bikes in particular get snapped up fast.
+Browse our fleet for current availability.

 The permit question